alwaysdata/autodeploy-git-hook/README.md

 A simple bash script to deploy on production using Git hooks.

 This script simply checkout the last version of a given branch (e.g a _production_ branch) to a working directory.
-It so update your files and ensure your website / service is properly updated.
+It updates your files and ensure your website / service is properly updated.

 ## Install